pagekite/PyPagekite/README.md

       --ca_certs=/path/to/ca-certificates.pem \
       ...

+#### Creating your own key and certificate (for tunnels) ####

-Note that if you are running your own front-end, you do not need to purchase a commecial certificate for this to work - you can generate your own self-signed certificate and use that on both ends, and this will actually be *more* secure than using a 3rd party certificate.
+Note that if you are running your own front-end, you do not need to purchase a commecial certificate for this to work - you can generate your own self-signed certificate and use that on both ends (this will actually be *more* secure than using a 3rd party certificate).
+To generate a certificate and a key, run this:

+    openssl req -new -x509 \
+      -keyout site-key.pem -out site-cert.pem \
+      -days 365 -nodes

+OpenSSL will ask a few questions - you can answer them in any way you like, it does not really matter.
+For use on the server, the key and certificate must be combined into a single file, like so:

+    cat site-key.pem site-cert.pem > frontend.pem

+This frontend.pem file you would then configure as a TLS endpoint on the front-end, and a copy of site-cert.pem would be distributed to all the back-ends and used with the --ca_certs parameter.

 #### Encrypting unencrypted back-ends ####